bikehat/zmk-dvorak-crone-3x5-mouse/README.md

-n- Layout config with: https://nickcoutsos.github.io/keymap-editor (use it to modify keymap)
+- Layout config with: https://nickcoutsos.github.io/keymap-editor (use it to modify keymap)
 - Firmware Zephyr 3.5